 Walnut Farm Montessori School is the first American Montessori Society accredited school in the state of Arkansas.
 In addition to a full Montessori curriculum, WFMS provides a variety of prepared learning environments, enrichment programs, and activities to our students.
 Our toddler communities have outdoor areas where children may choose lessons and play as well as a playground suited for their developmental needs.
 Our primary students enjoy an outdoor classroom environment, Spanish and Music instruction.
 Our elementary backyard has a large terraced patio where the students often take their work or enjoy an outdoor lunch.
 There is also a labyrinth to walk mindfully and a Gaga pit for vigorous play.
 Elementary students enjoy Spanish, P.E., Naturalist, Art and Music classes.
 In addition, our elementary students participate in monthly trips in our region to enhance their classroom studies and appreciation of the arts.

 - Serves students 18 months – 9 years of age

-- First and only nationally accredited school in the state of Arkansas
+- First nationally accredited Montessori school in the state of Arkansas

 - Implements the Montessori methodology and philosophy